 Final outcomes

-The same data can be displayed on the graph.
+Throughput values for different packet sizes are shown on the graph below.
 The X-axis represents the packet size and Y-axis represents the actual throughput value:

 Test configuration details